aframevr/aframe/docs/introduction/interactions-and-controllers.md

 We'll first go over gaze-based interactions.
 Gaze-based interactions rely on rotating our heads and looking at objects to interact with them.
 This type of interaction is for headsets without a controller.
-Even with a rotation-only controller (Daydream, GearVR, Oculus Go), the interaction is still similar.
+Even with a rotation-only controller (Oculus Go), the interaction is still similar.
 Since A-Frame provides mouse-drag controls by default, gaze-based can sort of be used on desktop to preview the interaction by dragging the camera rotation.